A comparative study of the dynamic critical behavior of the four-state Potts like models: INTRODUCTION

-where $m_0$ represents the initial magnetization of the system.
-This new index, independent of the previously known exponents characterizes the so-called ``critical initial slip'', the anomalous increase of the order parameter when the system is quenched to the critical temperature $T_c$.
-In addition, a new critical exponent $x_{0}$, which represents the anomalous dimension of the initial magnetization is introduced to describe the dependence of the scaling behavior on the initial conditions.
-This exponent is related to $\theta$ as
+This new index, independent of the previously known exponents characterizes the so-called \textquotedblleft critical initial slip\textquotedblright, the anomalous behavior of the order parameter when a system is quenched to the critical temperature $T_{c}$.
+This exponent is related to $x_{0}$ as

-As proposed by Majumdar \textit{et al.} \cite{Majumdar1996}, another dynamic critical exponent can be obtained in the study of systems far from equilibrium.
-By studying the behavior of the global persistence probability $P(t)$ that the order parameter has not changed its sign up to time $t$, they shown that $P(t)$ should behave, at the critical temperature, as
+Some years later, Majumdar \textit{et al.} \cite{Majumdar1996} have shown that another dynamic critical exponent can be obtained in the study of systems far from equilibrium.
+By studying the behavior of the global persistence probability $P(t)$ that the order parameter has not changed its sign up to time $t$, they have shown that $P(t)$ should behave, at the critical temperature, as

-where $\theta_g$ is the global persistence exponent.
-They also argued that, if the time evolution would be a Markovian process, then the exponent $\theta_g$ should obey the equation \cite{Majumdar1996}
+where $\theta _{g}$ is the global persistence exponent.
+They also argued that, if the time evolution of the order parameter would be a Markovian process, then the exponent $\theta _{g}$ should obey the equation \cite{Majumdar1996}